Introduction to Semiconductor Diodes

 - Gunn Diode: They generate microwave frequencies and are used in radar and oscillators.

-Each type serves a specific purpose, and selecting the right semiconductor diode is crucial for the electronic circuit’s function.
+But each type serves a specific purpose, and selecting the right semiconductor diode is crucial for the electronic circuit’s function.
 By understanding their functions, engineers can tailor circuits for various applications.

 Key Applications in Electronics